Landing page with styled-components and react-bootstrap

 Show style depending of condition from properties:

-of a property.
-For example, we want only half of our images
+Let’s style a component depending of the condition of a property.
+For example, we want only half of our images to have background.

 - In

-, add the style if this condition is true.
+ImageWithStyle.js, add the style if this condition is true.

 NOTE: the constant with the style is inside the class because it has to read props.